Mobiuslau/mobiuslau.github.io/optcg/gy-law/index.md

 On the surface, RG Luffy seems like an incredibly rough matchup.
 GY Law tends to swing with 6k power a lot, which RG Luffy can perfectly counter with DON!! using its LA.
 As a result, it can play more bricks and fewer 2k counter cards, however.
 Therefore, it is recommended to swing with 7k power if possible, as this asks a card from hand or an additional DON!! to be rested, the latter of which is more inefficient.
 Multiple such pokes can pressure the opponent.
 Take note whether a DON!! is given to the opponent's leader to begin with, as its LA requires one.
 If this is not the case, multiple pokes can put a lot of pressure on the opponent.

 Take note of the number of active DON!! of the opponent before deciding to swing.
-It is quite ineffective to swing with bodies if those can fully be countered using Don, leaving them vulnerable to attacks or Electrical Luna.
+It is quite ineffective to swing with bodies if those can fully be countered using DON!!, leaving them vulnerable to attacks or Electrical Luna.

 <br clear="all">